DavidJerman/GameOfLife/README.md

 - Right Click: Remove a living cell
 - Tab: Show/Hide Console (help or. h for help)

-The game allows you to set the mode to either classic (where the simulation runs normally) or to stepped (where you have to press N to go to the next generation).
+The game allows you to set the mode to either classic (where the simulation runs normally) or to stepped (where you have to press N to go to the temp generation).
 You can add cells to the grid by clicking on them.
 Right click will remove the cells.
 You can also randomize the grid by pressing R or.
 You can clear the grid by pressing C.
 You can pause the simulation by pressing Space.
 You can show/hide the console by pressing Tab.